LibraryCarpentry/lc-sql/README.md

 ## Library Carpentry

-[Library Carpentry](https://librarycarpentry.org) is a software and data skills training programme for people working in library- and information-related roles.
+[Library Carpentry](https://librarycarpentry.org) is a software and data skills training programme for people working in library and information-related roles.
 It builds on the work of [Software Carpentry](http://software-carpentry.org/) and [Data Carpentry](http://www.datacarpentry.org/).
 Library Carpentry is an official Lesson Program of [The Carpentries](https://carpentries.org/).

 ## License